krishnasapkal/gitlabcicd/Readme.md

 # Automatically Set up Gitlab CICD

-Generate gitlab.yml file automatically along with the bash script file which will automatically setup Gitlab CICD Using Docker and Gitlab Runner For You.
+Generate gitlab.yml file automatically along with the bash script files which will automatically setup Gitlab CICD Using Docker and Gitlab Runner For You.

-### Command Line

-Easily Setup Your Gitlab CICD in Minutes.
+## STEP 1
 prerequisites : Install gitlab runner and docker on server              (https://docs.gitlab.com/runner/install/)